Lost in Food

 • 200 ml double cream

-• 2 tbsp fresh tarragon (chopped)
+• 2 tablespoon fresh tarragon (chopped)

 • salt & ground black pepper